Armatures with a Seurat Example and one by This Author

 Observe that some of the Wise overlays work only with a golden rectangle (the red rectangle lines indicate this with extra space around the rectangle:) PHI Grid, Golden Triangle and Fibonacci Spiral.

-Addendum June 2023: in fact the Dynamic Symmetry Grid seems to work best with 4:3 proportioned panel or approximations thereof.
+Addendum June 2023: in fact the Dynamic Symmetry Grid seems to work best with 4:3 proportioned panel or approximations thereof, a popular camera proportion.

 I have been excited to analyze additional systems on this blog in more detail and will publish them soon.
 But I begin here with brief descriptions and examples.
 Coming later perhaps, will be a mathematical in-depth analysis.